Aayushktyagi/COL333_2025_A5/README.md

 ```sh
 bash start_server.sh 8080
 ```
+Ensure that conda env is set before you start the server.
+Once server starts, you can navigate to http://localhost:8080" or whatever port you choose.
+Once to go to webpage, select boardsize and then click start game.
+Then we move to starting bots using following commands.
+#### Starting first bot
 ```sh
 python bot_client.py circle 8080 --strategy student
 ```
+#### Running Second bot
 ```sh
 python bot_client.py square 8080 --strategy student --server 10.10.10.10
 ```
 --server will require the IP of system on which server is running.
+You can use ipconfig/ifconfig to identify the IP address.
 Provide that IP and it should connect.